devops329/devops/instruction/docker/docker.md

 ## Comparison to Virtual Machines

 The technology that Docker upset is called virtual machines (VM).
 The idea with a virtual machine is that you take a physical server and run a hypervisor layer that hides the actual characteristics of the underlying hardware from a copy of an operating system running in the virtual machine.
 This effectively isolates every virtual machine from each other.
-It also creates significant overhead since operating systems consume significant amounts of overhead.
+It also creates significant overhead since operating systems consume significant resources.
 The OS also takes a long time to boot up which creates a significant start up cost when you are attempting to deploy applications quickly.

 ![Virtual machine overview](virtualMachineOverview.png)

-Containers, by contrast, run directly on the existing operation system and create isolation using the operating system's native infrastructure (namespaces and cgroups).
+Containers, by contrast, run directly on the existing operating system and create isolation using the operating system's native infrastructure (namespaces and cgroups).
 That means a container can spin up in a few seconds, where a virtual machine might take minutes.

 ![Docker overview](dockerOverview.png)